- Introduction by Acharya Madhva

 sa paryagāt śukramakāyamavraṇam asnāviraṁ śuddhamapāpaviddham। kavirmanīṣī paribhūḥ svayambhūḥ yāthātathyato'rthān vyadadhāt śāśvatībhyaḥ samābhyaḥ ॥8॥

 He is the all pervading, without misery, undecaying, without gross body, pure, untouched by sin, omniscient, wise, omnipresent, self-existent.
-He manifests eternally existing reality, as it is, impartially.
+He manifests the eternally existing reality as it is, impartially.

 andhantamaḥ praviśanti ye'vidyāmupāsate। tato bhūya iva te tamo ya u vidyāyāṁ ratāḥ ॥9॥